frederic-perez/AmE-dictionary/data/dictionary.md

 __array__ _v_ (arrayed)
 __arrears__ _n pl_ :three::pencil2::hammer: :es: atrasos _The ransom was in arrears._ _She let her servant’s wages fall into arrears._
 __arrested__ _v_ :astonished: _While others are arrested by discouragement, we are not._
+__arresting__ _adj_ _The arresting Gothic mansion of Mount Stuart._
 __arrive__ _v_ _He arrived in England in April 1376._
+__arrogate__ _v_ /AIR-uh-gayt/ To take or claim (something, such as a right or a privilege) in a way that is not fair or legal. _The city council has accused the mayor of arrogating to himself decision-making authority that rightly belongs with the council._
 __arrowroot__
 __arson__ _n_
 __artery__ _n_ :mega: